Home/Journal

 • A clear description of the issue

-• Where exactly in the property the problem is
+• Exactly where in the property the problem is

 • When you first noticed it

-• Any photos or videos showing the damage
+• Photos or videos showing the damage (if possible)

 • Whether the issue is urgent (affecting health, safety, or security)

-Example: "Hi, I am writing to report that the boiler in the kitchen has stopped producing hot water as of Tuesday 18th August.
-The heating still works but there is no hot water from any tap.
-I have attached two photos showing the error code on the boiler display."
+Example: "Hi, I'm writing to report that the boiler in the kitchen has stopped producing hot water as of Tuesday 18 August.
+The heating still works, but there's no hot water from any tap.
+I've attached two photos showing the error code on the boiler display."

 Step 2: Give Your Landlord Reasonable Time

-For urgent repairs — no heating, no hot water, a burst pipe, a broken front door lock — the landlord should respond within 24 hours and arrange emergency work as quickly as possible.
+For urgent repairs — no heating, no hot water, a burst pipe, a broken front door lock, electrical hazards — the landlord should respond within 24 hours and arrange emergency work as quickly as possible.

 Step 3: Keep Records

 Save all emails, texts, and letters.
-Note the date you reported the issue and any responses received.
+Note the date you reported the issue and any responses.
 If the matter escalates, this documentation is essential.
+You'll need it if you end up contacting the council or making a claim to the tribunal.

 Step 4: Follow Up

-If you have not received a response within a reasonable time, send a follow-up message referencing your original report.
+If you've not received a response within a reasonable time, send a follow-up message referencing your original report.
 Be polite but clear that you expect the issue to be addressed.
+Include a deadline: "Please confirm receipt and provide a timeline for repair by [date]."

 What to Do If Your Landlord Ignores You

-Unfortunately, not all landlords are responsive.
-If your landlord fails to carry out necessary repairs, you have several options.
+Not all landlords are responsive.
+If your landlord fails to carry out necessary repairs, you have several options — and they escalate in formality.

-Contact your letting agent.
+Contact your letting agent first.
 If your tenancy is managed through an agent, contact them directly.
-A professional agent like Ascot Knight will have a structured maintenance process and will chase contractors on your behalf.
+A professional agent will have a structured maintenance process and will chase contractors on your behalf.
+This is where structured repair management makes a real difference.

 Contact Middlesbrough Council.
-The Environmental Health team at Middlesbrough Council can investigate properties that are in disrepair.
-They have the power to issue improvement notices and, in serious cases, prohibition orders.
-This is particularly relevant for issues affecting health — persistent damp, electrical hazards, or lack of heating.
+The Environmental Health team can investigate properties in disrepair and has the power to issue improvement notices.
+For serious cases affecting health — persistent damp, electrical hazards, or lack of heating — the council can take formal action.

 Consider the First-tier Tribunal (Property Chamber).
-In more serious cases, tenants can apply to the tribunal to compel a landlord to carry out repairs.
-This is a formal process but does not require a solicitor.
+In serious cases, you can apply to the tribunal to compel a landlord to carry out repairs.
+This is a formal process but doesn't require a solicitor.
+The tribunal can order repairs and award compensation for the period you've lived without them.

 Important: Do Not Withhold Rent

-It can be tempting to stop paying rent until repairs are done.
-Do not do this.
+It's tempting to stop paying rent until repairs are done.
+Don't.
 Withholding rent can give your landlord grounds to seek possession of the property, even if your complaint about repairs is valid.
 There are legal routes to resolve repair disputes — withholding rent is not one of them.

 Some issues require immediate attention.
 These include: